Skip to main content ↓

 Educational content is always in demand.
 People are continually looking for ways to improve their skills and get better at their business.
 So if you can make videos that help them with it, they will definitely seek out your content.
 If you can include your product in your tutorials, then they would likely use it too.

-Most design-related and technology-related companies have their own Youtube channels where they have been using this strategy successfully to build their brand.
+Most design-related and technology-related companies have their own YouTube channels where they have been using this strategy successfully to build their brand.
 Canva has been doing a brilliant job of this.
 They understand that they cater to a wide range of audiences and have created educational videos catering to each.
 They have short videos but have not shied away from longer content when the topic demands it.

 The video presented below is one of the shorter ones that is effective because it immediately explains what benefit the viewer will get at the end of it and includes Canva in the explanation.
 Any brand can take some tips from it on how to make their tutorials effective.